INDIANAPOLIS - The Call 6 Investigators have been looking into mysterious deaths affecting dozens of babies in Indiana every year.

 "I'm going to attempt breastfeeding," said Hittle.
 "We've changed our crib bedding, gotten rid of our bumpers."

-It's unclear whether anything could have saved Brenton's life, but Hittle wants parents and day care providers to follow sleep guidelines and remember Brenton's story.
+whether anything could have saved Brenton's life, but Hittle wants parents and day care providers to follow sleep guidelines and remember Brenton's story.

 "It would really help us to know we're helping other people," said Hittle.